kyma-project/docker-registry/docs/user/README.md

 ## What is the Docker Registry Module?

+> [!WARNING]
+> Do not use Docker Registry in production clusters, where a full-fledged, highly-available, production-grade registry is necessary.

 The Docker Registry module is a Kubernetes operator that adds the Docker Registry capability to a Kubernetes cluster.
 It installs packaged distribution images and configures them to be easily used in Kyma runtime.

 ## What is Docker Registry in Kyma?